 Biography

-Ricardo R. Munoz is Ph.D. in Astrophysics from the University of Virginia, USA.
-Afterwards he held a Postdoctoral position at Yale University, New Haven, USA.
-Since november 2010.
-Dr. Munoz works as a Professor at the Astronomy Department at Universidad de Chile.
-Currently, he is an Associate Professor (2017 to date).
+Ricardo R. Muñoz holds a Ph.D. in Astrophysics from the University of Virginia, USA.
+He subsequently held a postdoctoral position at Yale University, New Haven, USA, from November 2010.
+Dr. Muñoz is a professor in the Department of Astronomy at the University of Chile, where he has been an associate professor since 2017.